vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 ![Tanzu Observability availability dashboard](./img/tko-on-aws/tanzu-observability-availability-dashboard.png)

 Prometheus and Grafana are user-managed packages available with Tanzu Kubernetes Grid.
-For more information about packages bundled with Tanzu Kubernetes Grid, see [Install and Configure Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-index.html).
-For more information about user-managed packages, see [User-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-user-managed-index.html)
+For more information about packages bundled with Tanzu Kubernetes Grid, see [Install and Configure Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-index.html).
+For more information about user-managed packages, see [User-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-user-managed-index.html)

 ### Log Forwarding

 Tanzu also includes Fluent Bit for integration with logging platforms such as vRealize, Log Insight Cloud, and Elasticsearch.
-Details on configuring Fluent Bit to your logging provider can be found in the documentation [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-logging-fluentbit.html).
+See [Fluent Bit Documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html) for various logging providers.

 ## Summary